suryavanshi18/R-basics/README.md

-# This Repo contains the basics of R.
+# This Repo contains R Projects and my understanding in R